 A curried red lentil soup that uses seven real food ingredients and is ready in 30 minutes, making it a healthy weeknight dinner option.
 Make sure to check out more recipes like this one on the Quick Healthy Recipes page!

-How fast do you think it would take to make this curried red lentil soup from scratch?
+How fast do you think it would take to make a curried red lentil soup from scratch?
 Even if you are a slow chopper, it’s only 30 minutes, max.

 So my adaptation calls for seven ingredients (do we need to count a bit of oil and salt?), which is still pretty simple, you have to admit.

 The flavor is all good curry-ness, and you can make it spicy by adding hot curry (or a bit of cayenne if using regular curry powder).